Back to Basics - Part two

 Conclusion

-Eating for great health and wellbeing is not rocket science.
+Eating for great health and well-being is not rocket science.
 You just need to get beyond the smoke and mirrors and stick to the simple facts:

 • Your body needs natural (not synthetic) nutrients from natural, unprocessed foods and liquids daily.